asciinema/asciicast2gif/README.md

 Look at [general usage instructions](#usage) below for all command line arguments, options etc.

+Note: if you want to override gifsicle options (via `GIFSICLE_OPTS` env var) when using Docker image you need to pass it via Docker's `-e` option.

 ### npm package

 To install asciicast2gif using `npm` run: